-The budget, developed in cooperation with the ITC (Information, Communication and Technology) Coaches, should be appropriated to the various objects within this function in order to meet/maintain SACS/CASI Accreditation Standards, and to ensure that an unmanageable program area deficiency doesn't occur.
-All funds in project #01020 are required to remain in function 6200, although, they may be amended from one object to another if the need arises.
+The budget, developed in cooperation with the ICT (Information, Communication, Technology) Literacy Coaches, should be appropriated to the various objects within function 6200.
+Although, they may be amended from one object to another if the need arises but must remain in function 6200.

-Instructional Materials/Textbooks Procedures - Project #21501
+Instructional Materials/Textbooks Procedures - Project #21501 & 21500